Amatsuki: Main characters

 Tokidoki is an easygoing high school student.
 As a child, he was sent to boarding school by his parents who barely kept in touch with him.
 He was consequently taken care of by Suoh Kuwata, a law breaker type of guy who became a very important figure in his life, and a young woman named Chitose.

 Tokidoki is not good at history, and as a result has to go on a field trip to a museum that has an interactive virtual reality (VR) reproduction of the Edo period.
 While in the VR world, he is attacked by a nue who seems to be controlled by a small being called "Yakou".
 He is rescued by a woman (Kuchiha) yielding a sword.

 As a consequence of the attack, he loses vision on his left eye and finds himself trapped in this simulation of the Edo period.
 After becoming acquainted with the virtual universe, he seems to adapt quickly to his new surroundings.
 He goes under the care of Lord Shamon, a priest who cares after Kuchiha and a guy named Kon, whom he met in the real world before his attack.
 After meeting some interesting characters, both human and demon, he finds himself having to choose between siding with the demons, or with the humans, who seem to be at war with each other.
 He is stuck in a gray area, not wanting to choose either side.
-While in this new universe, Tokidoki is called by some the "Hakutaku," (白紙の者, "the blank page"), as his fate isn't foretold by Heaven's Net as is everyone's else.
+While in this new universe, Tokidoki is called by some the "Hakutaku," (白紙の者, "the blank page"), as his fate is not foretold by Heaven's Net as is everyone else.